-Support from your health visitor
+Support from your Health Visitor

+Telephone support is still on offer and contact details for your local team can be found here.
 The Health Visiting service is offering a 7 day a week duty line for parents to call for support and advice.
 You can contact the duty line using the below number or email address:

 Phone: 020 8200 2500, press option 2

-Opening hours: Monday – Sunday 9am – 5pm (including bank holidays).
+Opening hours: Monday – Sunday 9am – 5pm (including bank holidays)

 Support with feeding

-Support with breastfeeding is still available by video call with an infant feeding Health Visitor.
+Support with breastfeeding is still available by video call with an infant feeding health visitor.
 Email Cathy.Cannon@nhs.net and she will get back to as soon as possible.

 You can find information and guidance on infant feeding during COVID-19 on the Unicef website.